Skip to content

 With the right light, you can even defeat the one thing weapon-mounted lights have going against them.
 Like many debates based on opinion, a happy middle ground can be reached between both parties.

-Why do you Need a Tactical Light?
+Why Do You Need a Tactical Light?

-weapon-mounted tactical light
+weapon-mounted tactical light for self-defense

-To positively identify targets in a home defense situation, use a weapon-mounted tactical light like this one from Sightmark
+To positively identify targets in a home defense situation, use a weapon-mounted tactical light like this one from Sightmark.

 Most self-defense situations happen at night or in low-light.
 It is imperative to positively identify a potential threat before making the decision to raise your gun and fire.
 After being sure of your target, bright lights, especially on strobe mode, can disorient or distract a threat, buying you time.